AFTER SCHOOL PROGRAM – Rasha Alramahi and Meghan Thompson

 This committee is responsible for showing gratitude to the teachers and support staff at AES/APC.
 We have a few events throughout the school year to celebrate our teachers and staff and conclude the year with a week-long celebration during National Teacher Appreciation Week in May.

-KINDERGARTEN WELCOME COMMITTEE – Leah Abbott, Jessica Boyd, and Emoniqua Dent
+KINDERGARTEN WELCOME COMMITTEE – Leah Abbott and Jessica Boyd

 This committee organizes and plans our Kindergarten Welcome Nights.
 Events include Kindergarten Round Up in March, Ice Cream Social and Scavenger Hunt, Movie Night and the Kindergarten Welcome Party.